Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under the Title IX Regulations

 - The conduct is alleged to have occurred on or after August 14, 2020;

 - The conduct is alleged to have occurred in the United States;

 - The conduct is alleged to have occurred in Barnard’s education program or activity; and

 - The alleged conduct, if true, would constitute covered sexual harassment as defined in this policy.

 If all of the elements are met, Barnard will investigate the allegations according to the Title IX Grievance Process.

 Complaints that include allegations of both Gender-Based Misconduct and misconduct under the Title IX procedure will be investigated and adjudicated under the Title IX procedure.

-If any one of these elements are not met, the Title IX Coordinator will notify the parties that the Formal Complaint is being dismissed for the purposes of the Title IX Grievance Policy.
+If any one of these elements are not met, the Director of Nondiscrimination and Title IX will notify the parties that the Formal Complaint is being dismissed for the purposes of the Title IX Grievance Policy.
 Each party may appeal this dismissal using the procedure outlined in “Appeals,” below.

-The Title IX Coordinator may dismiss a Formal Complaint brought under the Title IX Grievance Policy, or any specific allegations raised within that Formal Complaint, at any time during the investigation or hearing, if:
+The Director of Nondiscrimination and Title IX may dismiss a Formal Complaint brought under the Title IX Grievance Policy, or any specific allegations raised within that Formal Complaint, at any time during the investigation or hearing, if:

-- A complainant notifies the Title IX Coordinator in writing that they would like to withdraw the Formal Complaint or any allegations raised in the Formal Complaint;
+- A complainant notifies the Director of Nondiscrimination and Title IX in writing that they would like to withdraw the Formal Complaint or any allegations raised in the Formal Complaint;

 - The respondent is no longer enrolled or employed by Barnard; or,